pozzo-research-group/OT2-ADT/README.md

 ## Using this workflow
 ### In advance: hardware printing and labware definitions

 The 3D designs for the customized hardware can be found in `Labware Designs/`.
-The H-cell well plates are designed based on the H-cell specifications that can be found in the H_cell_specs.pdf.
+The H-cell well plates are designed based on the H-cell specifications that can be found in the `assets/` folder.
 Notably, the 22 mL H-cells do not sit flush to a surface when assembled with the clamp, hence the added material below each chamber in the well plate design.

 Dual stir plate construction:

 The dual stir plates were constructed by 3D printing the Dual_Stir_Plate_base and Dual_Stir_Plate_lid, then outfitting each unit with the components of two commerically available stir plates.
 The base and lid of the unit were designed as separate pieces so that the motors are connected to the lid and can separated from the base.
 The support columns on the lid were designed specifically for the stir plate design from [INTLLAB](https://www.amazon.com/Magnetic-stirrer-magnetic-Stirring-Capacity/dp/B072K24X5P).
 If using different hardware, the lid can be edited using the .step file.
 Images of the interiors of the stir plates can be found in the `assets/` folder.

 Once the dual H-cell assembly is created, a custom labware definition must be created for each unique assembly and added to the opentrons library.
-You can either create a new file using the labware definition creator tool from Opentrons, or edit the existing files in `Custom Labware`.
+You can either create a new file using the labware definition creator tool from Opentrons, or edit the existing files in `Custom Labware/`.
 Calibration and offsets must also be completed.

 ### Before starting the workflow